-34 States Can Bypass Congress & Call the Term Limits Convention!
+34 States Can Bypass Congress to Propose a Congressional Term Limits Amendment!

 Now, here is where it gets a bit complicated.
-The states don’t always pass the exact same legislation.
-So, today there are states that have passed USTL’s “term limits only” legislation, states that have passed convention calls that include term limits as well as other issues, and states that that have passed legislation that doesn’t exclude considering term limits.
+The states don’t always pass the exact same application.
+So, today there are six state legislatures that have passed the U.S. Term Limits (USTL) single-subject application for congressional term limits.
+However, there are 16 states that have passed applications that include congressional term limits and, therefore, are states we are prioritizing.

 So Where do We Stand Now?

-Three states, Florida, Alabama, and Missouri have passed USTL’s applications specific to the single topic of term limits.
-Nine more states (indicated as medium blue) have passed term limits specific language as part of a multi-subject initiative.
-And, thirteen have passed inclusive Article V applications, meaning they approved convention resolutions that could include term limits.
-Based on one legal interpretation that brings the Term Limits Convention Application up to twenty-five.
-However, to eliminate all legal uncertainly and positively impose term limits on the House and Senate, USTL is fighting to pass our Term Limits Convention-only legislation in thirty-four states.
+Six states, Florida, Alabama, Missouri, West Virginia, Oklahoma and Wisconsin have passed USTL’s applications specific to the single subject congressional term limits.
+Nineteen states have passed congressional term limits specific language as part of a multi-subject application.
+To eliminate all legal uncertainty and positively impose term limits on the U.S. House and Senate, USTL is fighting to pass our single-subject congressional term limits application in 34 states.

-One thing is clear, however.
-The individual states are taking action to impose term limits on Congress, and every day we are one step closer to our goal!
+One thing is clear.
+The individual states understand their role balancing power as the fourth branch of government.
+They understand their obligation and are taking action to impose term limits on Congress.
+Every day we are one step closer to our goal!